jellyfin/jellyfin.org/docs/general/installation/container.md

    sudo firewall-cmd --reload
    ```

-Podman doesn't require root access to run containers, although there are some details to be mindful of; see [the relevant documentation](https://docs.podman.io/en/latest/markdown/podman.1.html#rootless-mode).
+Podman doesn't require root access to run containers, although there are some details to be mindful of; See [the relevant documentation](https://docs.podman.io/en/latest/markdown/podman.1.html#rootless-mode).
 For security, the Jellyfin container should be run using rootless Podman.
 Furthermore, it is safer to run as a non-root user within the container.
 The `--user` option will run with the provided user id and group id _inside_ the container.
-The `--userns keep-id` flag ensures that current user's id is mapped to the non-root user's id inside the container.
+The `--userns keep-id` flag ensures that current user id is mapped to the non-root user id inside the container.
 This ensures that the permissions for directories bind-mounted inside the container are mapped correctly between the user running Podman and the user running Jellyfin inside the container.

 Keep in mind that the `--label "io.containers.autoupdate=image"` flag will allow the container to be automatically updated via `podman auto-update`.

-The `z` (shared volume) or `Z` (private volume) volume option and `relabel=shared` or `relabel=private` mount option tell Podman to relabel files inside the volumes as appropriate, for systems running SELinux.
+The `z` (shared volume) or `Z` (private volume) volume option and `relabel=shared` or `relabel=private` mount option tells Podman to relabel files inside the volumes as appropriate, for systems running SELinux.

 Replace `jellyfin-config` and `jellyfin-cache` with `/path/to/config` and `/path/to/cache` if you wish to use bind mounts.

-This example mounts your media library read-only by setting `ro=true`; set this to `ro=false` if you wish to give Jellyfin write access to your media.
+This example mounts your media library read-only by setting `ro=true`; Set this to `ro=false` if you wish to give Jellyfin write access to your media.

 ### Managing via Systemd

 To run as a systemd service see [podman-systemd.unit](https://docs.podman.io/en/latest/markdown/podman-systemd.unit.5.html).

-As always it is recommended to run the container rootless.
+As always, it is recommended to run the container rootless.
 Therefore we want to manage the container with the `systemd --user` flag.

 1. Create a new user that the rootless container will run under.